Welcome to Scream Logbook

 -

-will run dragon and printUsage: dragon [OPTIONS] FILENAME
+dragonwill run dragon and printUsage: dragon [OPTIONS] FILENAME -

-will create a window with a drag-and-droppable folder from theexample
+dragon examplewill create a window with a drag-and-droppable folder from theexamplefolder in the source code directory. (ls)

 Tre Regex Library